-Grounds for removal may be located in the ordinance or special statute creating a court of record.
-126 More than one intermediate court of appeals has held that in home-rule municipalities, judges may be removed pursuant to the terms of the city charter.
-127 Generally, as a matter of law, municipal judges may be removed from office by the city's governing body for incompetence, corruption, misconduct, or malfeasance in office.
-A municipal judge may also be removed from office by the Supreme Court through formal proceedings initiated by the State Commission on Judicial Conduct upon a finding of judicial misconduct.
-128 The Commission on Judicial Conduct may also sanction a judge for improper behavior of the court's staff.
+More than one court of appeals has held that a municipal judge is not an employee.155 Accordingly, municipal judges may not be legally terminated in the same manner as an employee.
+As public officers, however, municipal judges may be removed from office.
+Grounds for removal may be located in the ordinance or special statute creating a court of record.156 More than one intermediate court of appeals has held that in home-rule municipalities, judges may be removed pursuant to the terms of the city charter.157 Generally, as a matter of law, municipal judges may be removed from office.
+A municipal judge may also be removed from office by the Supreme Court through formal proceedings initiated by the State Commission on Judicial Conduct upon a finding of judicial misconduct.158 The Commission on Judicial Conduct may also sanction a judge for improper behavior of the court's staff.